Digitalized-Energy-Systems/opfgym/docs/source/index.rst

 and integrates the `SimBench <https://simbench.readthedocs.io/en/stable/>`_ benchmarks power grids and time-series data by default.

+All pandapower OPF variants can be represented as an RL environment by *OPF-Gym*.
+Additionally, advanced OPF problems like multi-stage OPF, security-constrained OPF, mixed continuous and discrete actions, stochastic OPF, etc. are easily possible with *OPF-Gym*.

-Contact thomas.wolgagest@uol.de for questions, feedback, and collaboration.
+Contact thomas.wolgast@uol.de for questions, feedback, and collaboration.

 --------------------------------------------------------------------------